Art of Truth is an independent editorial site covering geopolitics, technology, history, crime, and culture.

 Research before writing

 A model that writes first and researches later is not investigating.
 It is rationalizing.
-Our pipeline is designed to force evidence to come before narrative.
+The pipeline is designed to force evidence to come before narrative.

 Contradiction matters